Wesley1808/ServerCore/README.md

 [activation_range]
     # (Default = false) Enables this feature.
     enabled = false
+    # (Default = true) Briefly ticks entities newly added to the world for 10 seconds (includes both spawning and loading).
+    # This gives them a chance to properly immunize when they are spawned if they should be.
+Can be helpful for mobfarms.
+    tick_new_entities = true
     # (Default = false) Enables vertical range checks.
 By default, activation ranges only work horizontally.
     # This can greatly improve performance on taller worlds, but might break a few very specific ai-based mobfarms.
     use_vertical_range = false